5 ways to avert a global water crisis

 The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) warns of an era of mass extinction of species that could threaten also human existence.
 We depend on healthy ecosystems for food, water, and livelihoods.
 But by protecting and restoring ecosystems we can limit climate change, stop the loss of biodiversity, and improve water security.

 Since all living organisms depend on water, we must pay more attention to the role of water in ecosystems.
 And this is starting to happen.
 A growing number of governments and companies understand their responsibility to protect and restore forests, rivers, wetlands, and oceans.
 This is in turn should mean that we stop over-abstracting and polluting the world’s groundwater, which poses an enormous risk to global food and water security.

 More and more signs are indicating that Earth’s life-support systems are seriously weakened – across the world people experience droughts, heat waves, floods, and rainstorms at an unprecedented scale.
 Such extremes are expected to only become more frequent and more severe, making it necessary for all sectors of society to redesign for resilience.

 Luckily there are already many good examples from across the world of how this can be done.
 Cities are integrating trees, wetlands, and farmland to recharge and clean water, boost carbon storage, and reduce the risk of flooding.
 Farmers shift to agroforestry and methods that improve soil health.
 Communities protect their local watersheds and manage forests in a way that improves groundwater recharge.

 What all these solutions have in common is that they help us tackle several of the world’s greatest challenges simultaneously.
-By innovating and working with nature, we can improve the lives of the poorest, restore the water cycle, mitigate climate change, and improve biodiversity.
+By innovating and working with nature, we can improve the lives of all people, restore the water cycle, mitigate climate change, and improve biodiversity.
 So, what are we waiting for?